Two women and a 4-year-old girl wounded in Times Square shooting, NYPD says

 The 4-year-old girl from Brooklyn was shot in the leg.
 She was with her family at the time of the shooting and is expected to undergo surgery at Bellevue Hospital, Shea said.

 A 23-year-old tourist from Rhode Island also was shot in the leg.
-She came to Times Square after attempting to visit the Statue of Liberty, which remains closed due to the pandemic, Shea said.

 The third victim is a 43-year-old woman from New Jersey who was shot in the foot.
 Both women were taken to Bellevue Hospital for treatment, according to the Fire Department of New York.

 Multiple witnesses told police that the shooting stemmed from a dispute on the street involving two to four or more males and that during the dispute, at least one person pulled out a gun, Shea said.

-Note: Correction: An earlier statement by NYPD regarding whether the Statue of Liberty was open was incorrect and has been removed.